maq7P/maq7P/README.md

 - 🔭 I’m currently searching a job.
 - 🌱 I’m currently practicing React and learning TypeScript.
 - 💬 Tell me about everything in my socials ☟☟☟
-- ⚡ Fun fact: As a kid, I thought computer contains many animals into itself and 🤣

 #### 📫 How to reach me: